JasperHof/JasperHof.github.io/_docs/input.md

 ## Gene annotations

 Gene-based association analysis requires a gene annotations file, which should be in 'Browser Extensible Data' format.
 This means that it should contains one row for each gene, and four columns, that report the gene name and chromosome, and its start and end basepairs.
 For example, if the file contained a single line, with entries "ABC 7 0 10", this would indicate there is one gene, called ABC, which spans the first ten basepairs of Chromosome 7.
-For the gene-based association analyses of UK Biobank data in the LDAK-KVIK publication, we tested 17,332 genes defined based on RefSeq annotations (the corresponding annotations file is provided at [resources](http://www.dougspeed.com/resources)).

 It is possible to download gene annotation files (hg37 and hg38) in a Linux terminal using:
 ```